 For a bit more in depth info on attractions on the loop, plus a couple of extra stops, be sure to check out the excellent guide at Travelfish – in my opinion easily the best resource for info on any Thai destination and seemingly for most of southeast Asia.

 As we are typically sedentary creatures, we prefer fewer stops and more time at each place to explore, relax and unwind.
 So you can think of this as the lazy Mae Salong loop, Mae Salong Lite or even Mae Not Salong (stretching?).
 In any case, we wanted more views like this and less time on the road.

 The Mae Salong loop is best done in November-February, when temperatures are cool but the rainy season has passed.
 Google Maps was more than adequate for directions, except for getting from Mae Salong to Chiang Rai!

 Stage 1: Chiang Dao from Chiang Mai

 We started our trip as all good journeys should start – with a creaking, 13 hour overnight train journey from Bangkok.
-I’ll write up something separate about the train from Bangkok to Chiang Mai but if you plan to do it and remember nothing else – bring food.
+If you want to know more about the train from Bangkok to Chiang Mai which I would highly recommend – we’ve written some more about it here.
+If you plan to do it and remember nothing else – bring food.